 Today’s PM 2.5 readings (particles measuring 2.5 microns or smaller)

-Above 35.5 – over a 24-hour average, the EPA considers these levels unhealthy for sensitive groups.
+Above 35.5 – over a 24-hour average, the EPA considers these levels unhealthy for sensitive groups (which includes kids and older adults, as well as anyone with heart disease, lung disease and diabetes).

 Above 55.5 – over a 24-hour average, the EPA considers these levels unhealthy for everyone.